ON World

 Deep Dive with Smart Thermostat Owners

 By providing energy savings, immediate comfort and convenience, the popularity of smart thermostats makes them a top smart home gateway product.
-One third of the respondents purchased smart thermostats as their first smart home product.
-Nearly half also own other smart home products such as smart light bulbs, smart plubs, security cameras.
+Over half of the respondents purchased smart thermostats as their first smart home product.
+The most common other smart home products they own include smart light bulbs, smart plugs and security cameras.

 1 in 3 Purchased Within the Last Year

-Amazon is the most popular brand with 77% indicating they either have or would consider purchasing an Amazon smart thermostat in the future.
-Nest was the second most popular (51%) followed by Honeywell (31%), Wyze (30%) then Ecobee (24%), Emerson (21%) and GE Lighting/Savant (17%).
+Amazon is the most popular brand with 76% indicating they either have or would consider purchasing an Amazon smart thermostat in the future.
+Nest was the second most popular (54%) followed by Honeywell (38%), Ecobee (27%), Emerson (23%, Wyze (22%) and GE Lighting/Savant (19%).

-Over half interact with their smart thermostat at least weekly and a quarter do at least daily.
+Nearly all interact with their smart thermostat at least weekly and thirty percent do at least daily.

 Installation Experience

-Wiring (29%) was the most difficult aspect of installing the smart thermostat followed by difficulty in finding the best location (22%), network connections (20%), whole-home integration/software (12%), costs (10%), and removing the backplate (5%).
+Almost three quarters (72%) experienced challenges with the smart thermostat installation or setup.
+Wiring (25%) was the most difficult aspect of installing the smart thermostat followed by difficulty in finding the best location or physically attaching the thermostat (21%) and time involved (7%).
+Other frequently mentioned challenges include networking, whole-home integration/software issues, device costs and removing the backplate.

-Remote monitoring is the most commonly used feature (62%) followed by an energy efficiency program (45%), utility load control (40%).
-Nearly all have at least one remote temperature sensor connected to their smart thermostat with over half using 2 or more remote temperature sensors.
+Remote monitoring is the most commonly used feature (68%) followed by an energy efficiency program (48%) and utility load control (46%).
+Nearly all have at least one remote temperature sensor connected to their smart thermostat with 68% using 2 or more remote temperature sensors.

-Respondents have an average of 5 smart home devices with 1 in 3 having more than 5.
-In addition to smart thermostats, respondents were most likely to have a smart speaker (64%), safety/security sensor (49%), security camera/video doorbell (49%), smart appliance (39%) or smart light bulb (38%).
-Respondents were most likely to integrate their smart thermostats with smart lighting (44%), smart plugs (40%), security cameras (37%) and smart speakers (35%).
+Respondents have an average of 7.2 smart home devices with 20% having more than 10.
+In addition to smart thermostats, respondents were most likely to have a smart speaker (71%), security camera/video doorbell (50%), safety/security sensor (50%), smart appliance (45%) or smart light bulb (44%).
+Respondents were most likely to integrate their smart thermostats with smart light switches (51%), smart plugs and smart light bulbs (both 47%) as well as security cameras, video doorbells and smart speakers.

 54% Want Better Home Automation Integration

-Two in five indicate they are "Very satisfied" with their smart thermostat and about half (46%) "Satisfied" while only 12% are "Somewhat satisfied" with none indicating they are not satisfied with their smart thermostat.
-Data reliability is rated the most important feature with 64% indicating this is "Important" or "Very Important" followed by usefulness (56%) and home automation integration (54%)
+Two in five indicate they are "Very satisfied" with their smart thermostat and about half (46%) are "Satisfied" while only 11% are "Somewhat satisfied" and none indicate they are not satisfied with their smart thermostat.
+Whole home automation and data reliability are rated the most important features with 56% indicating each of these are "Important" or "Very Important" followed by usefulness (52%), seamless installation (33%) and vendor interoperability (30%).

 For more information about our customized research studies and datasets, please contact us at: